dreessen-n/neovim_plugin_reviews/README.md

 This is a review app for reviewing plugins for Neovim.

 Users can signup to write reviews on their favorite/worst plugins.
+The creator of a review will see edit and delete buttons.
+Other users will not.

 Other users can 'like' or 'comment' on those reviews (one per review)